Jean-Michel Cousteau Resort

 - Rooms 25, including three suites.

-- Facilities Bula Club for kids, spa, dive shop, marine biologist, watersports, tennis and volleyball court, table tennis, trampoline, library, TV and video room, board games, boutique, gardens, free WiFi throughout.
-In rooms: minibar with free soft drinks and bottled water, fridge, Pure Fiji toiletries.
+- Facilities Bula Club for kids, nannies and buddies, private beach and mini island, four swimming pools, spa, dive shop, marine biologist, watersports, fishing, mountain bikes, tennis and volleyball court, table tennis, trampoline, restaurant, bar, library, TV and video room, board games, boutique, playground, gardens, concierge, free WiFi throughout.
+In rooms: minibar with free soft drinks and bottled water, fridge, black-out curtain, pillow menu, own-label toiletries, beach bags, umbrella, flowers.

 - Poolside The adults-only oceanfront Serenity Pool by the bar is a sleek, infinity-edge number flanked by orange day-beds and a shady pergola for a sociable scene.
 It only welcomes teens age 13 or over, but younger kids can choose between three dedicated pools, including the Family Pool with a 20-foot waterslide alongside the Bula Club, the Junior Pool or the cascading Water Mushroom Pool for toddlers.

-- Children Welcome: babysitting is free from 8am to 9pm (FJD5, or an hour afterwards), and the free Bula Club offers endless kids' activities.
-Baby cots and extra beds for two kids are provided gratis (for a third child, a bed costs AU$166 a night, including tax).
-More...
+Children Welcome: babysitting is free from 8am–9pm (then FJ$3 an hour, 9pm–11pm), and the free Bula Club offers endless kids' activities.
+Baby cots and extra beds for two kids under 13 are provided gratis (for a third child, a bed costs AU$170 a night).

-- Also There's a minimum three-night stay; five nights from 22 December 2012 to 5 January 2013.
-Smoking is permitted outside; pets are not allowed.
+- Also Three-night minimum stay; five nights from 22 December–5 January inclusive.
+Smoking is allowed outdoors only, not in rooms or dining areas.

 Food and drink at Jean-Michel Cousteau Resort

-Chef Raymond Lee keeps the pans flipping at the open-air restaurant, which stars international and Fijian cuisine that's strong on locally caught fish and seafood, and organic produce from the hotel's garden.
+- Hotel restaurant Chef Raymond Lee keeps the pans flipping at the open-air restaurant, which stars international and Fijian cuisine that's strong on locally caught fish and seafood, and organic produce from the hotel's garden.
 Typical dishes on the daily changing menu include New Zealand lamb or chargrilled wahoo with sweet corn and prawn salad.
-Set under a soaring temple roof, the dining area serves up appetising sea views, too, or you can dine out poolside or in an adults-only sanctuary.
+Set under a soaring temple roof, the dining area serves up appetising sea views, too, or you can dine out poolside or in a separate adults-only sanctuary.
+Musicians may serenade you come evening, and there’s a weekly Lovo Feast, where traditional Fijian food is cooked in an earth oven.
+Don’t miss the tasty afternoon tea.
+You can also request a beach or island picnic, or a private barbecue by the pool.

 - Dress code We feel a kaftan coming on.
 Bright and breezy should suit this laid-back South Pacific scene.

-- Top table Opt for romance-revving private dining by lantern light at the pier's end, on seductive ocean decks, or in one of the thatched beachfront bures (all at extra cost).
+- Top table Poolside at the restaurant, or opt for romance-revving private dining by lantern light at the pier's end, on seductive ocean decks, or in one of the thatched beachfront bures (all at extra cost).

-- Room service Available from 8am to 8pm, with dishes from the restaurant menu during meal times, and light snacks at other hours.
+- Room service Available from 8am–8pm, with dishes from the restaurant menu during meal times, and light snacks at other hours.
+Free drinks include speciality loose-leaf tea, ice tea, all types of coffee, soft drinks and bottled water.